diwangs/darkarts/README.md

 ```
 npx truffle test test/vault.js
 ```

+### Note on zokkrates-js
+The latest version (1.0.38) is bugged since it doesn't include the necessary WASM binary, and the recommended working version (1.0.24) doesn't support for loops properly.
+So this repo assumes that you will compile zokrates-js manually and copy them to `node_modules`:
+1. Clone the `ZoKrates` repo
+2. Do `npm build` in the `zokrates_js` folder
+3. Copy `npm/pkg` to this repo's `node_modules`

 ## Usage Flow and Comparison With tornado.cash
 The flow of this app is similar to that of tornado.cash.
 The contract acts like some sort of mixnet pool: